Cardiff crash: Hundreds gather for funeral of Rafel Jeanne

 Hundreds of people have gathered for the funeral of Rafel Jeanne, one of three people killed in a crash after the car they were in went missing.

-Rafel Jeanne, 24, died in the crash in St Mellons, Cardiff, along with Eve Smith and Darcy Ross, both 21.
+Rafel, 24, died in the crash in St Mellons, Cardiff, along with Eve Smith and Darcy Ross, both 21.

 Two other people injured in the crash remain in hospital.

-On Tuesday, mourners attended a service for Rafel at St Peter's Catholic Church in Roath before going on to a cremation at Thornhill Crematorium.
+On Tuesday, mourners attended a service for Rafel at St Peter's Catholic Church in Roath, before going on to Thornhill Crematorium.

+Father Chris Fuse, who led the service at St Peter's, said there were more than 400 people in the church.

+"What impressed me was the vast number of young people who came today - many of them looking rather solemn considering the background of Rafel's death and his friends," he said.

 Traditional Welsh hymns Calon Lan and Ar Hyd y Nos were sung at the church and the service at the crematorium concluded with 'Told You' by rappers Yung Tory and Nafe Smaz.